-Stellar is one of the most scaling-efficient blockchains in the crypto space and the fourteenth-largest digital asset with a market capitalization of $13.9 billion.
+Stellar is one of the most scaling-efficient blockchains in the crypto space.

 In this article, we’ll take an overview of Stellar Lumens, its core areas of business, and - most importantly for prospective investors - the pros and cons of whether you should buy stellar.

-Stellar (XLM) has performed extremely well in 2021.
-XLM has so far returned 379.20% Year-To-Date (YTD).
-Like most altcoins, Stellar followed in the direction of parent crypto Bitcoin (BTC) and has made gains for investors in 2021.
+Stellar (XLM) performed extremely well in 2021 and returned 110% by the end of the year.
+Like most altcoins, Stellar followed in the direction of parent crypto Bitcoin (BTC) and made gains for investors in 2021.

 Stellar has made great partnerships, integrations and gained institutional interest in the last year.
 Ethereum (ETH) currently leads the way in terms of decentralized finance (DeFi) and has Tron (TRX), Cardano (ADA), EOS.io (EOS), Neo (NEO), Tezos (XTZ) and Flow (FLOW) as its primary competitors in building decentralized protocols and applications (DApps).
 This has led many analysts to question whether Stellar can compete as the primary blockchain of choice for developers.